 Lee is an award-winning producer of documentaries and reality television.
 A principal of FILMSTERS, LLC, she has produced feature docs, tv series and large scale film centric events including over 100 episodes of the ABC series Extreme Makeover, a wildlife film series, a wedding series, and a large national series of events in 48 states for Google.

 She is an experienced line producer and is knowledgeable about budgets, production and video marketing.
 Recently, she has been producing the film GREAT BIG BABY about the life and times of iconic NY Blues and Jazz singer Baby Jane Dexter.
 Executive Producer for the short documentary film, REVOVLING DOORS.
-This short doc is about the endless cycle of re-incarceration in Baltimore and won the Honorable Mention Jury Prize at the Tribeca Film Festival in 2015.
+This short documentary is about the endless cycle of re-incarceration in Baltimore and won the Honorable Mention Jury Prize at the Tribeca Film Festival in 2015.
 Her credits have appeared on ABC, CBS, Turner, Discovery, Discovery Health, and others.
 She has produced countless digital film projects over the past two decades.
 For her work in television, Lee is the recipient of a Chris Columbus Award, a CINE Golden Eagle award, two Telly Awards and was nominated for a CableACE Award and she has won multiple film festival awards for her filmmaking efforts.